Planet Of Bets Bookmaker Review

 Most of the accepted payment types are unconventional, with the major e-wallets such as Skrill, Paypal and Moneybookers noticeable absentees from the list.

-Unfortunately, Planet Of Bets sportsbook cannot be recommended to punters.
+Unfortunately, Planet Of Bets bookmaker cannot be recommended to punters.
 Their site is poorly put together, with broken English.
 While their football betting is fair in terms of countries covered, the market depth is below average and the odds for most sports are uncompetitive.
 There are no promotions or concessions to entice customers and those using the website may be perturbed by the business location in the British Virgin Islands (likely to be difficult to recoup any funds in the event of a dispute).